o-shevchenko/maprlab/README.md

     Solution: Increase Linux system threads limit
     ```
         ulimit -u <number of threads>
-        or change default values in the following file (on a host machine):
+        or change default values in the following file:
         /etc/security/limits.conf

         Add to end of file: